DEBORAH KAY ADAMS CHRISTMAN

 DEBORAH KAY ADAMS CHRISTMAN, 66, of Culloden, wife of Stan Christman, died April 21 in St. Mary's Medical Center.
-Arrangements are incomplete at Henson & Kitchen Mortuary, Huntington. www.hensonandkitchen.com.
+There will be no services at this time.
+Henson & Kitchen Mortuary, Huntington, is assisting the family. www.hensonandkitchen.com

 Welcome to the discussion.